|Nutrition Facts (per serving)|

 Strawberry, for garnish

 In a blender, chop 1 cup ice and the strawberries.

 Add the tequila, triple sec, and lime juice, and blend briefly to incorporate the liquids and create a smooth margarita.

 Pour the contents into a chilled margarita glass.

-There's no need to thaw frozen strawberries before blending this margarita.
+- There's no need to thaw frozen strawberries before blending the margarita.
 Just add them straight from the freezer and blend it to your desired consistency.
 They help make the drink a little thicker and keep it colder longer.

-Just like the strawberry daiquiri, you can use the same ingredients.
-Simply muddle the strawberries (fresh or thawed) to create a thick slurry.
-Add the liquors and lime juice, and fill your cocktail shaker with ice.
-Shake it well and strain it into your glass.
+Use the same ingredients for a shaken strawberry margarita: Muddle the strawberries (fresh or thawed) to create a thick slurry, add the liquors and lime juice, and fill the cocktail shaker with ice.
+Shake well and strain it into your glass.

-Optionally, you can skip the berries and pour a strawberry liqueur like Bols Strawberry instead.
-Start with a pour of 1 or 2 ounces and see if it's fruity enough for your taste.
-Add more if you like when you mix up the next round.
+- Or skip the berries and pour a strawberry liqueur instead.
+Start with 2 ounces to see if it's fruity enough for your taste and make adjustments when you shake up the next round.

 - You can use a homemade strawberry syrup instead of a liqueur or use the syrup in a fruit liqueur recipe to create your own strawberry liqueur.

 The final alcohol content of a strawberry margarita is going to depend on the amount of ice and strawberries you add to the blender.
 Generally, it's a very gentle drink, weighing in somewhere around 8 percent ABV (16 proof).
 It's like drinking a beer but a lot more delicious.